exoego/aws-sdk-scalajs-facade/README.md

 A complete set of [Scala.js](https://www.scala-js.org/) type facade for [aws/aws-sdk-js](https://github.com/aws/aws-sdk-js/).

-[All **238 AWS**](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/top-level-namespace.html) are available as of 2020-11-23, and keep updating.
+[All AWS](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/top-level-namespace.html) are available and keep updating.

 You may find the below peer facades useful when developing app with AWS.